KernTHeAce/test_task/SRS.md

 #### Main scenario:

 * User, while in the list of employees, click the "Delete" button in selected Emloyee line;
-* If the order can be removed, a confirmation dialog is displayed;
-* User confirms the removal of the order;
 * Record is deleted from database;
-* If error occurs, then error message displays;
 * if employee record is successfully deleted, then list of employees with deleted records is displaying.

 #### Cancel operation scenario: